The whole discussion about the translation, or rather localization, of social media platform UIs is nothing new.

 Fortunately, for an internationalization or localization executive at Facebook or Twitter, no user is average, and there’s always something that can be done better, though.
 So yes, the bar is high and there are specific expectations that people at the social media businesses can and should expect from their translation company.
 User experience is the king!
 Period.

-Many articles regarding translation services treat quality as an obvious thing.
+Many articles regarding software localization services treat quality as an obvious thing.
 Well, it’s not obvious, although yes – it’s a given.
 This clearly overused word fits a complex universe of processes, teams and management initiatives, while essentially it is the ability to match the client’s expectations regarding any aspects they find important.

 For the translation company to be able to deliver the exact quality you need, it has to have specific people, culture and processes that match your company’s unique flow.